bhk/scam/libraries.md

 ##### `(memo-read-file FILENAME)`

-Read data from FILENAME, logging the IO transaction for playback.
+Read data from FILENAME and log the result as a dependency of the function being recorded.

 ##### `(memo-write-file FILENAME DATA)`